carlepless/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I’m a 3+5 [integrated](https://www.science.ku.dk/phd/studystructure/integratedphd/) PhD Student at the [Department of Food and Resource Economics (IFRO)](https://ifro.ku.dk/english/) at the University of Copenhagen.
-Before starting my PhD, I studied [Agricultural Economics](https://studies.ku.dk/masters/agricultural-economics/) at the University of Copenhagen (UCPH).
+I’m a 3+5 [integrated](https://www.science.ku.dk/phd/studystructure/integratedphd/) PhD Student from the [Department of Food and Resource Economics (IFRO)](https://ifro.ku.dk/english/) at the University of Copenhagen.
+Before starting my PhD, I studied [Agricultural Economics](https://studies.ku.dk/masters/agricultural-economics/) at the University of Copenhagen.
+I have a general interest in applied microeconomics, with an emphasis on behavioral economics and econometrics.

-I work with consumer behavior and econometrics, exploring new ways to investigate the problem of limited self-control in consumption behavior.
+My research is focused on consumer behavior and econometrics, exploring new ways to investigate the problem of limited self-control in consumption behavior.
 I'm also very invested in teaching, being the course coordinator of IFRO's [summercouse in econometrics](https://kurser.ku.dk/course/NIFB19000U), in addition to many other teaching responsibilities.
 All my teaching material is freely accesible on this site.
+Feel free to contact me with any questions or inquiries.